JoeJDLaw/company_junction/cursor_rules.md

 - **Run-Scoped Only**: No global path fallbacks, all artifacts must be run-scoped
 - **Error Handling**: Clear messages for missing runs, failed runs, or incomplete artifacts
 - **Type Safety**: All helper functions must have comprehensive type annotations
+- **Streamlit Rendering Order**: Heavy operations must be placed at the end of sidebar to avoid blocking main content
+- **Diagnostic Mode**: Include diagnostic mode for troubleshooting UI rendering issues
+- **Pandas Array Handling**: Use explicit length checks (`len(array) > 0`) instead of truthiness for pandas Series

 ### UI Safety Standards (Phase 1.17.2+)
 - **Destructive Actions Fuse**: Require explicit enablement before any destructive operations
 - **Preview Mode**: Show exactly what will be affected before confirming actions
-- **Two-step Confirmation**: Checkbox + typed confirmation for all destructive operations
+- **Checkbox Confirmation**: Simple checkbox confirmation for all destructive operations
 - **In-flight Protection**: Prevent deletion of running or active resources
 - **Audit Logging**: Log all destructive operations with timestamps and details
 - **Atomic Operations**: Use temporary files and atomic rename for critical updates
 - **Latest Pointer Management**: Automatic recomputation and atomic updates of pointers
+- **UI Performance**: Heavy operations must be placed at the end of sidebar to prevent blocking main content rendering

 - **Config (config/settings.yaml):**
   - Keep existing thresholds.